 Finding The Screen Size

-To located the width that we need for our media query, we have a couple options.
+To locate the width that we need for our media query, we have a couple options.

 Use The Browser Tools